hsbadr/HiClimR/README.md

 #### 2014-05-15: version 1.1.0

 * Code cleanup and bug fixes.
 * An issue with the `fastCor` function that degrades its performance on 32-bit machines has been fixed.
-A significant performance improvement can only be achieved when building R on 64-bit machines with an optimized BLAS library, such as ATLAS, OpenBLAS, or the commercial Intel MKL.
+A significant performance improvement can only be achieved when building R on 64-bit machines with an optimized `BLAS` library, such as `ATLAS`, `OpenBLAS`, or the commercial `Intel MKL`.
 * The citation info has been updated to reflect the current status of the technical paper, which will be cited and included as vignettes upon publication.

 #### 2014-05-07: version 1.0.9